 - I prepared this table about 1 week after Miller’s article.
 Trout didn’t have a good week, which could account for the extrapolated WAR of 13.4 versus the 14.2 Miller referenced.
 Then again, I found at least three different calculations for WAR so he may have been using a different source altogether.
 I don’t know about you, but I have an issue with stats that are not purely objective.

 May 12: 0-for-2.
 Probably my favorite hitless Trout game of the season so far.
 He drew four walks, but the sequence I love is in the 11th inning.
 With Zack Cozart on first as the potential winning run, Trout grounded it to the third baseman, who threw out Cozart.
 That’s a failure.
 But Trout’s power had the third baseman playing deep against him, which, combined with Trout’s speed, made it impossible for the Twins to turn the double play.
 Trout beat the throw to first.
 That’s a tiny, tiny, tiny bump to his WAR.

 Let me recap in case it’s not obvious.
 Trout’s WAR increased because he grounded into a fielder’s choice instead of a double play.
-I understand that a fielder’s choice is a better outcome than a double play.
+I understand that causing one out is a better outcome than causing two.
 Still, it’s a negative result that should have hurt, not helped his WAR.
 The statistic apparently assumes the hypothetical replacement player would have hit into a double play.